 Hardware Acceleration Options

 Cloud platforms consist of GPP CPUs, Memory, Networking I/O, and may also provide HW accelerators to offload computational-intense functions with the aim of optimizing the performance of the VNF (e.g., O-DU, O-CU-CP, O-CU-UP, RIC).
-There are many different types of HW accelerators: FPGA, ASIC, GPU and many different types of acceleration functions, such as Low-Density Parity-Check (LDPC) Forward Error Correction (FEC) for O-DU, Wireless Cipher for O-CU, and Artificial Intelligence for RIC.
-The combination of HW accelerator and acceleration function, and indeed the option to use HW acceleration, is the vendor’s choice; however all types of HW acceleration on the cloud platform should ensure the decoupling of SW from HW.
+There are many different types of HW accelerators: FPGA, ASIC, GPU and many different types of acceleration architectures and associated acceleration functions, such as lookaside acceleration (e.g. Low-Density Parity-Check (LDPC) Forward Error Correction (FEC) as acceleration function) and inline acceleration (e.g. end-to-end high PHY algorithms as acceleration functions) for O-DU, Wireless Cipher for O-CU, and Artificial Intelligence for RIC.

+Figure 10 illustrates an example of different combinations of HW accelerator and accelerating functions for O-DU high PHY, with lookaside and inline architectures.
+In the example of lookaside approach, a subset of PHY layer functions are selectively accelerated, whereas in the example of inline approach, the entire PHY pipeline with all the functions in uplink and downlink high-PHY pipeline are accelerated using hardware accelerators like GPU, FPGA, or ASIC.

+Figure 10: Hardware acceleration options for O-DU PHY

+The combination of HW accelerator and acceleration function(s), and indeed the option to use HW acceleration, is the vendor’s choice; however, all types of HW acceleration on the cloud platform should ensure the decoupling of SW from HW.
 The decoupling of HW and SW implies the following key objectives:

 Multiple vendors of hardware GPP CPUs and accelerators (e.g., FGPA, DSP, or GPU) can support cloud platforms (including agreed-upon abstraction layers) from multiple vendors, which in turn can support the software providing RAN functionality.